tlaurion/coreboot-dasharo/Documentation/security/vboot/measured_boot.md

 Also SoCs making use of VBOOT_RETURN_FROM_VERSTAGE are not able to use the measured boot extension because of platform constraints.

-## SRTM Mode
+## SRTM
-The "Static Root of Trust for Measurement" is the easiest way doing measurements by measuring code before it is loaded.
+The "Static Root of Trust for Measurement" start with boot process after platform shutdown or restart.
+It first establishes the root of trust by measuring bootblock, then the chain of trust is continued by each stage adding measurements of its successor before passing control to it.

+The idea is to log everything that has been run up until now and if everything is of known origin and wasn't tempered with, assume the environment was not compromised.
+For this to work no stage should escape being measured or change in unpredictable way after the measurement while still in use.

 ### Measurements
-SRTM mode measurements are done starting with the IBB as root of trust.
+SRTM measurements are done starting with the IBB as root of trust.
 Only CBFS contents are measured at the moment.

 #### CBFS files (stages, blobs)